One Day in Sydney, Australia: A Complete Itinerary

 Soak up Sydney’s best city views from 275 metres high at the iconic Sydney Tower Eye, 360 Bar and Dining.
 This experience is truly exceptional and unique to Sydney, offering an extraordinary culinary experience with an even more extraordinary view.

-Elton Inglis, the Executive Chef, has over 15 years experience in the industry working in some of the most renowned kitchens around the world.
+Elton Inglis, the Executive Chef, has over 15 years of experience in the industry working in some of the most renowned kitchens around the world.
 Furthermore, the Tower Eye is located just above Pitt Street Mall, Sydney’s best shopping location.

 Museum of Contemporary Art

-Whilst in Circular Quay check out the unmissable Museum of Contemporary Art.
+Whilst in Circular Quay, check out the unmissable Museum of Contemporary Art.
 For those eager to explore the thriving art and cultural scene within Sydney, this is definitely the place to go.

 Enjoy getting lost among the galleries, and finish off the trip with a coffee/bite to eat on the rooftop cafe overlooking the Sydney Harbour Bridge and Opera House.